open-access-policies/health-tech/Operational/Policies/op-pol-001.md

 - Backup encryption for all backup media and archives

 **Authentication Credentials:**
-- Password hashes using strong cryptographic hash functions (e.g., **[Standard, e.g., bcrypt, Argon2]**)
+- Password hashes using a strong, salted cryptographic hash function (e.g., bcrypt, Argon2).
-- API keys and tokens encrypted at rest
+- API keys and tokens encrypted at rest.
-- Digital certificates and private keys protected by hardware security modules (HSMs) or secure key storage
+- Digital certificates and private keys protected by hardware security modules (HSMs) or equivalent secure key storage mechanisms.

 **3.1.2 Encryption Standards and Algorithms**

-Only cryptographically strong, industry-standard algorithms shall be used:
+Only cryptographically strong, industry-standard algorithms and protocols approved by the Security Officer shall be used.
+The use of any algorithm not on the approved list is prohibited.

 **Approved Symmetric Encryption Algorithms:**
 - AES (Advanced Encryption Standard) with key lengths of 128, 192, or 256 bits
 - ChaCha20-Poly1305 for authenticated encryption

 **Approved Asymmetric Encryption Algorithms:**
-- RSA with minimum key length of 2048 bits (4096 bits preferred)
+- RSA with minimum key length of 3072 bits (4096 bits preferred).
-- Elliptic Curve Cryptography (ECC) with minimum key length of 256 bits
+- Elliptic Curve Cryptography (ECC) with minimum key length of 256 bits.

 **Approved Hash Functions:**
 - SHA-256, SHA-384, SHA-512 for data integrity